CLOGS

 The tool followed a simple 'Track, get trends, apply advice' structure on a daily, weekly and monthly basis.

 Many families in Singapore rely on foreign domestic workers (FDWs) to support elderly loved ones at home, including during serious illness and end-of-life care.
-These caregivers often spend the most time with patients day to day, yet have little structured support to recognise what matters, communicate changes clearly, or know when to escalate concerns.
+These caregivers often spend the most time with patients day to day, yet have little structured support to recognise what matters, communicate changes clearly, or know when to raise a concern.

 Over the past month, we explored how changes in health, comfort, and wellbeing are noticed and acted upon in home caregiving contexts.
-We focused on helping caregivers (including FDWs) surface early signals of deterioration, without turning them into clinicians or increasing their burden.
+We focused on helping caregivers (including FDWs) notice early signs that things are getting worse, without turning them into clinicians or increasing their burden.

-Rather than formal training, this work centres on structured observation, shared language, and timely escalation — helping caregivers capture what they already see in ways families and clinicians can meaningfully act on.
+Rather than formal training, this work centres on structured observation, shared language, and knowing when to raise a concern.
+The goal is to help caregivers capture what they already see in ways families and clinicians can act on.

 Opportunity: Why this matters

-Families and FDWs may notice changes — fatigue, pain, confusion, emotional distress — but these observations are informal, inconsistently communicated, and hard for clinicians to act on between appointments.
+Families and FDWs may notice changes like fatigue, pain, confusion, or emotional distress, but these observations are informal, inconsistently communicated, and hard for clinicians to act on between appointments.

 Across interviews, we saw a consistent pattern: